-How Broken Bones Can Happen in Car Accidents
+How Broken Bones Can Happen in Washington Car Accidents

 Most fractures from auto collisions happen when there is direct trauma, such as the arm or leg hitting the dashboard or door.
 When a person ejects from the vehicle, both the crash through the window or windshield and the impact upon landing can break bones.
 The other vehicle colliding with your body can also cause fractures.